mongodb/mongo-python-driver/doc/examples/datetimes.rst

 attempting to decode an out-of-range date.
-:attr:`~bson.datetime_ms.DatetimeConversionOpts.DATETIME_MS` will only return :class:`~bson.datetime_ms.DatetimeMS` objects, regardless of whether the represented datetime is in- or out-of-range.
+:attr:`~bson.datetime_ms.DatetimeConversionOpts.DATETIME_MS` will only return :class:`~bson.datetime_ms.DatetimeMS` objects, regardless of whether the represented datetime is in- or out-of-range:
-:attr:`~bson.datetime_ms.DatetimeConversionOpts.DATETIME_AUTO` will return
-:class:`~datetime.datetime` if the underlying UTC datetime is within range, or :class:`~bson.datetime_ms.DatetimeMS` if the underlying datetime cannot be represented using the builtin Python :class:`~datetime.datetime`.
-:attr:`~bson.datetime_ms.DatetimeConversionOpts.DATETIME_CLAMP` will clamp
-resulting :class:`~datetime.datetime` objects to be within :attr:`~datetime.datetime.min` and :attr:`~datetime.datetime.max`
-(trimmed to `999000` microseconds).

-An example of encoding and decoding using `DATETIME_MS` is as follows:

 .. doctest::